bitterjug/devjournal-crypto/devjournal.markdown

  - [ ] Impact weighting box floats over result description on result page

  - [ ] Add other relevant data to Aptivate.data on page and use to set-up in browser initial data structure

+ - [ ] Protect the logframe content with user permissions, at least login required